3 Classification: Basic Concepts and Techniques

 ## mollusc.et.al:10

-Recursive Partitioning (similar to CART) uses the Gini index to make splitting decisions and early stopping (pre-pruning).
+We use here the recursive partitioning implementation which follows largely CART and uses the Gini index to make splitting decisions and early stopping (also called pre-pruning).

 tree_default <- Zoo |>